BedirT/NarratorX/README.md

           types: [python]
   ```

-  You can ignore all others, and just install pre-commit hooks with the command above, and (since i already have the configuration file) you can use `pre-commit run --all-files` to run all checks.
+  You can ignore all others, and just install pre-commit hooks with the command above, and (since I already have the configuration file) you can use `pre-commit run --all-files` to run all checks.

 ### Testing